CONTACTS

 • Simple translation i.e. Police reports

-• Assisting Malaysian in needs in the case of emergencies i.e. natural disasters, death of Malaysians in Bulgaria
+• Assisting Malaysians in the case of emergencies i.e. natural disasters, death of Malaysians in Bulgaria

 The Honorary Consul can: